• Browse topics

 Changing the game state

 Your in-game character currently has only 1 item equipped: a level 1 sword.
-What do you think will happen if we change the value of the array to [0, 0, 20, 0, 0] (change 1 to 20).
-Let’s try that!
-First, print the serialized object’s content in hex.
+What do you think will happen if we change the value of the array to [0, 0, 20, 0, 0] (change 1 to 20)?
+Our aim is to elevate our character's capabilities by amplifying the sword's level.
+To achieve this, we'll be altering the value 1 (representing the level 1 sword) in the items array to 20 (indicating a level 20 sword).

 Demo terminal